-At the discretion of the President, travel expenses within the United States and/or Canada and food, lodging, and registration expenses at the meetings may be paid by the Society for guest speakers invited to appear on the General Session at meetings.
-Expenses for guest speakers should be included in the budget for the meeting.
+- 8. GUEST SPEAKER EXPENSES: At the discretion of the President, travel expenses within the United States and/or Canada and food, lodging, and registration expenses at the meetings may be paid by the Society for guest speakers invited to appear on the General Session or symposia at meetings.
+Expenses for guest speakers should be included in the budget for the meeting. - 9.
+GUEST SPEAKER PAPERS: Papers presented at meetings of the Society by guest speakers shall be published in the Proceedings of the Society subject to the same editorial policies as other manuscripts. - 10.
+LOCAL ARRANGEMENTS: All matters pertaining to the headquarters hotel and arrangements for all facilities, equipment supplied and services shall be handled only by the Local Arrangements Committee. - 11.
+MEETING SITES: Future meeting sites for the annual meeting are determined by the Board of Directors based on the recommendations from the Future Site Selection Committee.